Rotore02/AFM_analysis/README.md

 ### Opening the Documentation

-To open the documentation you just need to run the command
+To open the documentation, you just need to run the command
 ```
 xdg-open relative/path/to/index.html
 ```
-to open the .html documentation file with your default browser.
-If you are for example in the *AFM_analysis/* folder, you need to execute
+to use your default browser.
+As an example, if you are in the *AFM_analysis/* folder, you need to execute
 ```
 xdg-open docs/code_documentation/index.html
 ```